-Mr. McCartan served from 1993 through 2002 αs managing partner of Jones, Day, Reavis & Pogue, an international law firm headquartered in Cleveland.
-Cited by The National Law Journal as one of the country's of the University.

-most respected and influential corporate trial lawyers, he currently is Jones Day's senior partner, concentrating on appellate litigation and corporate governance.
+Mr. McCartan served from 1993 through 2002 as managing partner of Jones, Day, Reavis & Pogue, an international law firm headquartered in Cleveland.
+Cited by The National Law Journal as one of the country's most respected and influential corporate trial lawyers, he currently is Jones Day's senior partner, concentrating on appellate litigation and corporate governance.